juansbr7/STAT545-hw01-Bonilla-Juan/HW5/HW5.md

 ###### Reflection

 I had so much fun tweaking graphs and thinking about new things to do.
-Thanks
+Thank you